 While the Institute strives to be fair and reasonable in payment for closings, there is no legal obligation to reimburse employees when work is not available because of emergency conditions.
 The Institute reserves the right, therefore, to determine whether to close, whether employees will be paid, and, if so, on what basis.

 Only employees regularly scheduled to work on a day of closing are eligible for closing pay.
 Employees instructed to report for work who do not report are not eligible for closing pay.
 Where there is special justification, an exception may be made with the approval of the appropriate Human Resources Officer.

-Hours worked to maintain essential Institute services during a closing or early release are paid in the normal way as time worked.
+Hours authorized and actually worked to maintain essential Institute services during a closing or early release are paid in the normal way as time worked.
 See Section 5.4, Overtime Pay for Support Staff for more details.